una-language/una-language/readme.md

-# Sova
+# Una

-<i>Sova</i> is an experimental functional programming language based on:
+<i>Una</i> is an experimental functional programming language based on:

 -   Lisp-like syntax
 -   Python indentation and comfort
 -   Compilation to JavaScript

 ## Make

 -   normal strings and string interpolation
 -   collections

 ## Showcase